Anene-Chukwunenye/facial_detection_with_Dlib/README.md

 ### Facial feature detection using Dlib

 #### The face detection algorithm  is in Python with the use of Dlib.
-The two face detection models used are:
+The two object detection models used are:
 1. Histogram of Oriented Gradients using Dlib (HOG)
 2. Convolutional Neural Networks using Dlib (MMOD)